 These may be shown in many different ways.
 These could be through challenging or disturbing behaviour or finding it difficult to manage emotions.
 However it must be remembered that young children often find it hard to control their emotions and can frequently display challenging behaviour.
 This is often part of their normal development!

 Some children with vision impairment (VI), hearing impairment (HI) or multisensory impairment (MI) will require specialist support and/or equipment to support their learning.
 These difficulties may be age related and may fluctuate over time.

-Did you know?
-Nursery Schools are significantly more likely to be working with children with Special Educational Needs and Disabilities (SEND) as they have Teachers who are trained Special Educational Needs Co-ordinators.
+Nursery Schools are significantly more likely to be supporting children with specific Special Educational Needs and Disabilities (SEND) as they have teachers who are trained Special Educational Needs Co-ordinators.